Trump officials' defiance over Abrego Garcia's deportation is 'shocking,' appeals court says

 “Yet here, a single district court has inserted itself into the foreign policy of the United States and has tried to dictate it from the bench,” they wrote.

-The panel said Republican President Donald Trump's government is "asserting a right to stash away residents of this country in foreign prisons without the semblance of due process that is the foundation of our constitutional order."
+The panel said the Republican president's government is "asserting a right to stash away residents of this country in foreign prisons without the semblance of due process that is the foundation of our constitutional order."

 “Further, it claims in essence that because it has rid itself of custody that there is nothing that can be done.
 This should be shocking not only to judges, but to the intuitive sense of liberty that Americans far removed from courthouses still hold dear,” Wilkinson wrote.